 Conclusion

-The present investigation demonstrated that the rhizosphere of healthy arecanut palms harbours a higher population of culturable bacteria than Yellow Leaf Disease (YLD)-affected palms, indicating that disease incidence influences the abundance and composition of rhizosphere bacterial communities.
-A total of 33 bacterial isolates were characterized based on colony morphology, Gram reaction, and cellular morphology, with Gram-positive bacteria accounting for 87.88% of the isolates.
-The predominance of Gram-positive bacteria, particularly those with rod- and cocci-shaped cells, suggests their better adaptation to the arecanut rhizosphere and their potential ecological role in maintaining soil health.
-The reduced bacterial population observed in YLD-affected soils may reflect disease-induced alterations in root physiology and rhizosphere conditions that adversely affect beneficial microbial communities.
-The observed diversity in colony characteristics further indicates the presence of heterogeneous bacterial populations associated with arecanut roots.
+The present investigation demonstrated that the rhizosphere of healthy arecanut palms harbours a higher population of culturable bacteria than Yellow Leaf Disease (YLD)-affected palmsacterial isolates were characterized based on colony morphology, Gram reaction, and cellular morphology, with Gram-positive bacteria accounting for 87.88% of the isolates.
 These findings provide valuable information on culturable rhizosphere bacterium associated with healthy and diseased arecanut palms and highlights the importance of beneficial bacteria in sustaining plant health.
 Further molecular identification and functional characterization of these bacterial isolates are required to identify promising plant growth-promoting and biocontrol bacteria that can be exploited for eco-friendly and sustainable management of Yellow Leaf Disease in arecanut plantations.

 Declaration of AI Use